Raiffeisen suspends IPO of its Polish unit, citing weak demand

-WARSAW/VIENNA Austria's Raiffeisen Bank International (RBI) has suspended the planned listing of its Polish unit because of "an insufficient level of interest" from investors, it said on Thursday.
+WARSAW/VIENNA (Reuters) - Austria's Raiffeisen Bank International (RBI) has suspended the planned listing of its Polish unit because of "an insufficient level of interest" from investors, it said on Thursday.

 RBI (RBIV.VI) was due to sell a 15 percent stake in an initial public offering to fulfil a commitment to the Polish regulator, KNF, which demands lenders are listed to ensure better transparency and safety of Poland's banking sector.